 Historical Notes: Thomas Jefferson recognized the talents of American artist John Trumbull, and was intrigued by Trumbull's plan to create a series of paintings depicting important moments in the American struggle for independence.
-This included his painting, The Surrender of Lord Cornwallis at Yorktown.
+Among the paintings would be Trumbull's The Surrender of Lord Cornwallis at Yorktown.

 Jefferson was serving as U.S. minister to France when the two men met in London in the spring of 1786, and he suggested that the young artist visit Paris.
-Trumbull recalled in his autobiography that Jefferson "kindly invited me to come to Paris, to see and study the fine works there, and to make his house my home, during my stay."
+Trumbull recalled in his autobiography that Jefferson "kindly invited me to come to Paris, to see and study the fine works there, and to make his house my home, during my stay."1

-Neither Jefferson nor Trumbull had been at Yorktown at the time of Cornwallis' surrender to George Washington's American forces on Oct.
-19, 1781.
+Neither Jefferson nor Trumbull had been at Yorktown at the time of Cornwallis's surrender to George Washington's American forces on October 19, 1781.
 Trumbull was en route back to the United States from England, where his art studies had been interrupted by imprisonment for his anti-British statements.
 Jefferson was with his family at Monticello, where they had returned after fleeing from British troops in the summer during raids on the Charlottesville area.
 Perhaps with some personal bitterness, Jefferson hoped for a "stroke" that would force England to grant American independence, and predicted that Cornwallis would not escape Virginia.
 Both came to pass.3